 What is SEO and how does it work?

-Search Engine Optimization or SEO is composed of strategies for boosting your website to make it at the top of the Google’s organic search.
+Search Engine Optimization or SEO is composed of strategies for boosting your website to make it at the top of the Google’s search.
 It basically generates traffic from free natural or organic search in the search engine results pages (SERP).

 Pros of SEO

 Search engine optimization will always be the most effective way to increase both traffic and conversions over time.
 In fact, it generates six times more leads than SEM.

 It can also have a positive long term return of investment (ROI).
 SEO efforts will always generate results in the SERP for your website.